teateatea/heartbreaker/Character Classes/Fighter Disciplines.md

 Fighters may study multiple Disciplines, but only progress in one Discipline per Level, and cannot skip steps in any Discipline.
 When a Fighter chooses a Discipline beyond their first, they gain one item from that Disciplines Starting Equipment list, and only gain a Ken the next time they progress in that Discipline *(from **B** onwards)*.
 ___
 ##### Character Creation
 *If you're in a hurry, take Village Hero.
-It's a well-rounded Discipline for a classic Fighter.*
+It's a well-rounded for a classic Fighter.*

 *If you're overwhelmed, remember that you're generally limited to 3-4 Disciplines at first level: All the Disciplines from your Culture, plus one from your Ancestry.
 For example, a Fighter with Maroian culture and Torian ancestry chooses from House Champion, Swordwife, and Bravo, plus the Torian Village Hero.*